soundpress/nyccharter_merged_test/docs/d02/c09/index.rst

 (§ 11-602(8)(f), Administrative Code.)

 (a) A deduction similar to that allowed under § 172 of the Internal Revenue Code may be allowable in computing entire net income for the purposes of Subchapter 2 of Chapter 6 of Title 11.
 For New York City tax purposes, as for Federal tax purposes, except as provided in subdivision (b) of this section, a net operating loss may be carried back to each of the three taxable years preceding the year in which the loss was sustained, and may be carried forward to each of the five following taxable years.
-The New York `City net operating loss deduction is presumably the same as that allowed for Federal tax purposes, subject to three limitations explained hereunder.
+The New York 'City net operating loss deduction is presumably the same as that allowed for Federal tax purposes, subject to three limitations explained hereunder.

 (b) One of these limitations is that no deduction is allowable for a loss sustained during any taxable year in which the taxpayer was not subject to tax under Subchapter 2 of Chapter 6 of Title 11.